Mara-Li/Knitting-bot/README.md

 The slash command `/config` allows you to configure the bot.
 You can:
 - Change the language (English or French)
 - Disable/Enable all events (new members, members update permission, new thread created or channel/category permission update).

-If you disable everything, you set the bot in "manual" mode.
-You will need to use the different slash commands to update threads.
+- It is possible to disable all events with `/config manual-mode`.
+In this mode, you need to use the slash commands to update the threads.

 ### How it's work